Vero Beach, Florida: Historic Dodgertown

-Vero Beach is home to Historic Dodgertown, which initially started operations during World War II as a U.S. Naval Air Station, and later served as the Spring Training facility of the Los Angeles Dodgers baseball team, until 2008.
+Vero Beach is home to Historic Dodgertown, which initially started operations during World War II as a U.S. Naval Air Station, and later served as the spring training facility of the Brooklyn Dodgers and successor Los Angeles Dodgers baseball teams, until 2008.
 After the team's departure for a new Spring home in Arizona in 2008, it has served as a year-round multi-purpose facility for athletes of all ages.
 As of January 2, 2019, MLB has assumed control of the historic facilities with plans to expand the complex and rename it The Jackie Robinson Training Complex.
-This is to honor both the late Jackie Robinson and the site's history as the first racially integrated spring-training center in the American South.
+This is to honor both the late Jackie Robinson and the site's history as the first racially integrated spring training center in the American South.